 Fact checks addressing conspiracy theories and unreliable health advice relating to the coronavirus pandemic

-There is no evidence that monkeypox is linked to the widespread distribution of the Pfizer Covid-19 vaccine.
+There is no evidence that the Covid-19 vaccines are causing cancer.

 Health fact checks

 No evidence radiation from AirPods is causing brain tumours

 Some scientists have expressed concern over the potential health effects of low-level radiation from mobile devices, but there’s no evidence wireless headphones like AirPods are causing brain tumours.

 No evidence midazolam used to kill thousands of patients in April 2020

 It is not surprising that prescriptions of a palliative care drug used to make dying people more comfortable increased during one of the worst months of the pandemic.